-Depression is a common illness that affects more than 264 million people worldwide.
+Depression is a prevalent illness that affects more than 264 million people worldwide.

-It is a serious condition that causes unusual mood alterations.
-When these mood alterations are prolonged, depression can become a serious health problem.
+It is a serious condition that causes unusual mood alterations and when these mood alterations are prolonged, depression can be a serious health problem.

-Depression ruins lives in many ways.
-It causes a person to function poorly at work, school, or any daily life activities.
+Depression ruins lives in many ways by causing a person to function poorly at work, school, or any daily life activities.

-Depression is a silent killer because there is a lot of stigmatization worldwide in all demographics of society.
+Depression is a silent killer due to the presence of stigmatization that is there worldwide – in all demographics of society.

-According to WHO depression leads to several cases of suicide and close to 8000 000 people lose their life due to suicide.
+According to WHO depression is the leading cause of leads of suicide and close to 8,000,000 people have lost their lives to suicide.
 Suicide is the second leading cause of death in 15-29-year-olds.

 In this article, I am going to talk about: